theuema/Resume/README.md

 # resume_git
-my 'actual' resume!
+This is an easy and modern resume template.

-This resume uses code, ideas, and fonts from https://github.com/deedy/Deedy-Resume.
+It uses code, ideas, and fonts from https://github.com/deedy/Deedy-Resume.

-I do changed a few layout things to fit my needs, added commands and made it multi page tho.
+I do changed a few layout things to fit my needs, added various commands and made it multi page tho.